Summary of qualifications of Inge van Nistelrooij (1967)

 - Member of the ethics committee of the Dutch Union of Nurses (V&VN) (2015-present).

-- Member of the expert group that advises on research into ‘domain transcending’ care, i.e. three pilots in Dutch elderly care that provide care that transcends the distinct traditional care systems of informal, home, and institutionalized care.
+- Member of the expert group that advises on research into ‘cross domain’ care, i.e. three pilots in Dutch elderly care that provide care that transcends the distinct traditional care systems of informal, home, and institutionalized care.
 The research is carried out by research bureau Significant.
 The expert group consists of researchers and advisors from the Ministry of VWS (Health care, Public Health & Sports), RIVM, Tilburg University, and University of Humanistic Studies (IvN) (2018-2020).

 - Daily management of research project into the experiences of young people with Mild Intellectual Disabilities (MID) who live in ordinary neighborhoods.
 Collaboration between municipality of Loon op Zand, Prisma (care organization for people with intellectual disabilities) and University of Humanistic Studies.
 Main author of final report.
 Project supervisor: Merel Visse PhD.
 (2017).